SFTtech/openage/doc/nyan/api_reference/reference_aux.md

 A predefined message players can send to each other.

 **activation_message**
-The activation message that has to be typed into the chat console.
+Activation message that has to be typed into the chat console.

 **display_message**
-The displayed message after the taunt is activated as a `TranslatedString`.
+Displayed message after the taunt is activated.

 **sound**
 Sounds that are played after the taunt is activated.